 Accommodation in Sydney, Melbourne and Brisbane

 Choosing the right accommodation is as important as choosing the best college.
-Most ZBA students find shared accommodation with friends in apartments/flats and houses, and others find accommodation as borders in Australian’s homes or with family or friends already living in Australia.
+Most EGI students find shared accommodation with friends in apartments/flats and houses, and others find accommodation as borders in Australian’s homes or with family or friends already living in Australia.

 However, it is important to find the best accommodation for you and it should be close to public transport.
-This can take time and ZBA offers different options to meet the accommodation needs of our students.
+This can take time and EGI offers different options to meet the accommodation needs of our students.

 Homestay Program (Sydney/Melbourne/Brisbane)

-Our most popular style of accommodation is Homestay, where you have the opportunity to practise your English with an Australian family at home while you study at ZBA.
+Our most popular style of accommodation is Homestay, where you have the opportunity to practise your English with an Australian family at home while you study at EGI.
 A range of different family types including retired couples, single professional people, and families with children or families with teenagers provide our Homestay places.
 This gives you a great opportunity to learn first hand about the Australian way of life and to establish new friendships.
 Homestay usually includes a single furnished room, two meals a day (breakfast and dinner) during weekdays and three meals a day on the weekends.